trenette12/portfolio/README.txt

-<h1>Tiffany Hyatt Portfolio</h1>
+# Tiffany Hyatt Portfolio

-Welcome to my website/portfolio.
+###### Welcome to my website/portfolio.
 I'm constantly learning and applying what I've learned(if applicable) to my website.
 Please leave me a note that you stopped by!

-Credits:
+### Credits:

 	Demo Images:
 		Unsplash (unsplash.com)